arnauddesombre/Python-Utilities/README.md

 ----------

 <b>convex hull.py</b><br>
-Determine the convex hull of a set of points using Graham scan algorithm.
+Determine the convex hull of a set of points using Graham scan algorithm.<br>
-This program should be provided the text file convex_hall.txt as input<br>
+This program should be provided the text file convex_hall.txt as input:<br>
 <i>python "convex hall.py" < convex_hall.txt</i><br>

 ----------